 - Inconvenient choices.
 If you try to “Cancel” your New York Times subscription, you get a succession of “Are you sure?”

 - Forecasting errors for time spent: “True cost of a click” in time.
 Medium.com includes the read time (‘7 minute read’) at the top of every article.

 The ultimate freedom is a free mind, and we need technology that is on our team to help us live, feel, think, and act freely.

 So what do you do?
 First, start with building in other rituals and habits that keep you in balance.
 Check out my morning routine video for ideas, and be sure to spend 35 minutes, minimum, away from your phone.
-All manner of workouts are a great habit to pick up, as well as hot and cold therapy, massage appointments, meditation sessions, and fun hobbies like drawing, building legos, or even clay sculpture….all you have to do is figure out which activities you find to be the most engaging and fun, and make it a part of your routine.
+All manner of workouts are a great habit to pick up (check out some great DIY gym ideas, here), as well as hot and cold therapy, massage appointments, meditation sessions, and fun hobbies like drawing, building legos, or even clay sculpture….all you have to do is figure out which activities you find to be the most engaging and fun, and make it a part of your routine.

 Thanks for listening, and stay tuned for part 3!

 Brad reminds us of what points he made in the first show regarding personalizing your diet and micro workouts, and maintaining a kinder, gentler, approach to fitness.
 [01:28]